apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/directory_markers.md

 1. Updated releases which do not support switching marker retention policy will also support the `-markers delete` option.

+1. As this is such a a release, the other marker options (`-markers keep` and  `-markers authoritative`)] will always fail.

 Example: `s3guard bucket-info -markers aware` on a compatible release.